-POST − Used to update an existing resource or create a new resource.
+PUT − Used to update a existing resource or create a new resource.

 A web service is a collection of open protocols and standards used for exchanging data between applications or systems.
 Software applications written in various programming languages and running on various platforms can use web services to exchange data over computer networks like the Internet in a manner similar to inter-process communication on a single computer.
 This interoperability (e.g., between Java and Python, or Windows and Linux applications) is due to the use of open standards.

-Web services based on REST Architecture are known as RESTful Web Services.
-These web services use HTTP methods to implement the concept of REST architecture.
-A RESTful web service usually defines a URI (Uniform Resource Identifier), which is a service that provides resource representation such as JSON and a set of HTTP Methods.
+Web services based on REST Architecture are known as RESTful web services.
+These webservices uses HTTP methods to implement the concept of REST architecture.
+A RESTful web service usually defines a URI, Uniform Resource Identifier a service, provides resource representation such as JSON and set of HTTP Methods.

 In next chapters, we'll create a webservice say user management with following functionalities −